We create, perform, teach and promote dance as an essential and inspiring element of our community.

 Nutcracker followed in December with an increased schedule of 12

 An intrinsic part of Nashville Ballet’s mission is our commitment to the community through our Outreach & Education program.
-These programs expose children, teens and adults to the artistry, beauty and athleticism of dance by providing unique performances that cultivate an interest in the art of dance.
-Through Outreach & Education, we are able to reach nearly 30,000 children and adults by taking dancers, music and sets into schools, libraries and community centers throughout 15 Middle Tennessee counties.
-Each of our school curriculum-based programs (for children pre-school all the way through high school) meet many of the developmental and academic standards set forth by the state of Tennessee and Metropolitan Nashville Public School (MNPS) system and are designed to appeal to various learning styles and needs of all ages.
+These programs expose children, teens and adults to the artistry, beauty and athleticism of dance by providing unique performances that cultivate an interest in the arts.
+Through Outreach & Education, we are able to reach 37,000 children and adults by taking dancers, music and sets into schools, libraries and community centers throughout 16 Middle Tennessee counties.
+Each of our school curriculum-based programs (for children pre-school all the way through high school) meet many of the developmental and academic standards set forth by the state of Tennessee and Metropolitan Nashville Public School (MNPS) system, and are designed to appeal to various learning styles and needs of all ages.
 Our Family and Community Programs introduce audiences to the art of dance at public performances and help us develop and cultivate educated viewers with a passion and appreciation for the arts.
 These programs provide a unique, intimate and educational experience for everyone in attendance.
 A few of our Outreach & Education community partnerships include the Metro Nashville Public Library, Metro Parks and Recreation and the Metro Public Schools.

-Ballet, School of Nashville Ballet offers the highest quality dance
+School of Nashville Ballet offers the highest quality dance

-annually and provides a variety of training and recreational programs:
+sensitivity.
+With two campuses, School of Nashville Ballet provides a variety of training and recreational programs:

-Children’s Program (ages 2-5), Academy (ages 6-18), Community Division
+Children’s (ages 2-5), Academy (ages 6-18), Community

-(ages 13+) and Professional Training Division (ages 16+).
-There are also
+(ages 13+) and Professional Training (ages 16+) Divisions.

 Indirect Public Support HelpIndirect public support represents revenue received through solicitation campaigns.
 This includes funding United Way and other federated fundraising organizations, but does not include donor designated contributions.